 We’ve driven this route both ways quite a few times over the years.
 It is sublime, perhaps one of the best secondary road trips in Colorado.
 Have a full tank of gas, reliable vehicle, food/water, sleeping bags, that sort of gear.

-Like John writes below there is lots of wildlife: hawks, deer, antelope and more.
-Bring your binoculars and keep your speed to sub cosmic levels.
+Like John writes below, lots of wildlife: hawks, deer, antelope and more.
+Bring your binoculars and keep your speed to sub cosmic levels to avoid “harvesting” those pretty animals.
 Shocks and tires for dirt road “pre running” make the 20 mile gravel section more fun.
 Sections may be closed or receive delayed maintenance during winter storms, so skip this route if weather’s rough (or go for it if you’ve got a winch, tent, and lots of time).
 A big bumper to bounce deer off of helps as well.

 Note that as of 2011 neither MapQuest nor Google would provide directions for connecting between north of Rock Springs Wyoming to HWY 430 in any useful way.
 My Tomtom automobile GPS actually did find the route, once I made the destinations close enough together to force it, as well as clicking through the “dirt roads on this route you might die” disclaimer.
 Otherwise, my GPS kept wanting to loop me around on the slower drive the HWY 430 route described here is used to avoid (using this route saves 45 minutes to an hour, depending on your driving style).